roots/docs/docs/trellis/master/multisite.md

 # Multisite

 Trellis assumes your WordPress configuration already has multisite set up.
-If not, ensure the following values are placed somewhere in Bedrock's `config/application.php` **before** provisioning your server:
+If not, ensure the following values are placed somewhere before calling `Config::apply()` in Bedrock's `config/application.php` and **before** provisioning your server:

 ```php
 /* Multisite */